Source: China Market Monitor

 Results of online survey showed that, of consumers who had air purifiers, 66.1% voted “quite satisfied”, while less than 5% “not quite satisfied”.
 Air purifiers on the market meet the needs of consumers in general, with some pain points to be solved too, for instance, noise level, indicator accuracy and operating cost.

-As indoor air quality draws an increased attention, fresh air ventilation system comes into view.
-Establishing an indoor air system with a constant level of temperature, humidity, oxygen and cleanness is seen as the future of ventilator sector.
+As indoor air quality draws an increased attention, dedicated outdoor air system (DOAS) comes into view.
+Establishing an indoor air system with a constant level of temperature, humidity, oxygen and cleanness is seen as the future of DOAS sector.

 China’s air purifying industry enters a new era that features an integration of air purification system and ventilation system.
-China Market Monitor forecasted that, retail sales value of new air ventilation system is expected to rise by 45% year-on-year in 2017, clearly higher than that of air purifiers.
-The combination of both is considered the perfect solution of indoor air quality, with air purifiers cleaning air with high efficiency and ventilators bringing in oxygen.
-Consumers’ price expectation for new air ventilators is higher than air purifiers.
+China Market Monitor forecasted that, retail sales value of DOAS is expected to rise by 45% year-on-year in 2017, clearly higher than that of air purifiers.
+The combination of both is considered the perfect solution of indoor air quality, with air purifiers cleaning air with high efficiency and DOAS bringing in oxygen.
+Consumers’ price expectation for DOAS is higher than air purifiers.
 Amid China’s consumption upgrading trend, the combination of these two categories will enter more households.

 Air purifier ownership in China is 5 units per hundred household, far less than TVs, refrigerators, air conditioners and washing machines.
-The penetration of ventilation system is lower.
+The penetration of DOAS is lower.
 The market potential is to be unleashed.